sermojohn/dev-vm-setup/README.md

 # ansible-playbooks
-Wonna be Ansible playbook for setting up machines.
-Currently its just a list of commands an instructions to setup my VM.
+Wonna be Ansible playbook for setting up dev-vm.
+Currently its just a list of commands and instructions to setup my VM.

 # setup my dev VM
 Note: replace `{user}` with the new user name in the VM.